Right to be forgotten: General Data Protection Regulation

+Hong Kong

+In June 2014, Privacy Commissioner Allan Chiang Yam-wang (蔣任宏) expressed his support for introducing the right to be forgotten to Hong Kong.
+Opposition expressed their worry that the right would inhibit freedom of information, and introducing erase from history.
+Charles Mok, Hong Kong Legislative Councillor from I.T. occupation, oppose to introduce the right to be forgotten, citing the difficulty of enforcing and abuses of practising the right.
+He described the abuses as "right to be deleteion" In July 2015, Stephen Wong Kai-yi (黃繼兒) replaced Chiang's position and promised not to introduce the right to be forgotten.

 India

-In April 2016, the Delhi High Court began to examine the issue after a Delhi banker requested to have his personal details removed from search results following a marital dispute.
+In April 2016, the Delhi High Court began to examine the issue after a Delhi banker requested to have his personal details removed from search results after a marital dispute.
 In this case, due to the dispute being settled, the banker's request is valid.
 The High Court has asked for a reply from Google and other search engine companies by September 19, upon which the court will continue to investigate the issue.

-In January 2017 the Karnataka High Court upheld the right to be forgotten, in a case involving a woman who originally went to court in order to get a marriage certificate annulled, claiming to have never been married to the man on the certificate.
+In January 2017, the Karnataka High Court upheld the right to be forgotten, in a case involving a woman who originally went to court in order to get a marriage certificate annulled, claiming to have never been married to the man on the certificate.
 After the two parties came to an agreement, the woman's father wanted her name to be removed from search engines regarding criminal cases in the high court.
 The Karnataka High Court approved the father's request, stating that she had a right to be forgotten.
 According to the court, its ruling would align with western countries' decisions, which typically approve of the right to be forgotten when dealing with cases "involving women in general and highly sensitive cases involving rape or affecting the modesty and reputation of the person concerned."
 The woman in this specific case was worried that the search results would affect her standing with her husband, as well as her reputation in society.

 As of February 2017, the Delhi High Court is hearing a case involving a man requesting to have information regarding his mother and wife to be removed from a search engine.
 The man believes that having his name linked to the search is hindering his employment options.
 The Delhi High Court is still working on the case, along with the issue of whether or not a right to be forgotten should be a legal standard in India.
 Currently, there is no legal standard for the right to be forgotten, but if implemented, this would mean that citizens no longer need to file a case in order to request for information from search engines to be removed.
 This case could have significant impacts on the right to be forgotten and search engines in India.